ballerina-platform/module-ballerina-websocket/websocket-ballerina/Package.md

 service class WsService {
   *websocket:Service;
-  remote isolated function onString(websocket:Caller caller, string data) returns Error? {
+  remote isolated function onTextMessage(websocket:Caller caller, string data) returns websocket:Error? {
       check caller->writeTextMessage(data);
   }
 }
 ```

-**onOpen**: As soon as the WebSocket handshake is completed and the connection is established, the `onConnect` remote method is dispatched.
+**onOpen**: As soon as the WebSocket handshake is completed and the connection is established, the `onOpen` remote method is dispatched.

-**onString**: The received text messages are dispatched to this remote method.
+**onTextMessage**: The received text messages are dispatched to this remote method.
 This remote method is not applicable for `SyncClient`

 **onBinaryMessage**: The received binary messages are dispatched to this remote method.
 This remote method is not applicable for `SyncClient`